 17. 86% of Email Attacks Don’t Involve Malware

 It’s a bit surprising, but most email attacks don’t use malware.
-April-June data from FireEye shows only 14% of email-based attack schemes during that period used malware.
-Instead, the bad guys used other schemes, including spear phishing, impersonation tactics and CEO fraud.
+April-June 2019 data from FireEye shows only 14% of email-based attack schemes during that period used malware.
+Instead, the bad guys used other schemes, including spear phishing, impersonation tactics, and CEO fraud.

-A 2020 Phishing By Industry Benchmarking Report from cyber awareness training organization KnowBe4 states that nearly 38% of users who don’t undergo phishing scam awareness training fail to identify phishing scams during tests.
+A 2022 Phishing By Industry Benchmarking Report from cyber awareness training organization KnowBe4 states that 32.4% of organizations could be exposed to social engineering and phishing scams by a third of their employees at any time.

-19. Apple Is the #1 Imitated Company in Phishing Scams
+19. Yahoo Is the #1 Imitated Company in Phishing Scams

 20. 84% of SMBs Are Targeted by Phishing Attacks